• Metal detecting holidays in England with the World's most successful metal detecting club.20 years plus.

 Equipment I use on the finds for cleaning and photographing

 General cleaning - just water and a soft toothbrush.
-With Roman coins just use a dry brush or look at the free download book for cleaning tips.
-I will be learning to use some of those methods in the book from next season.
+With Roman coins just use a dry brush.

 Hammered silver - NJ Ed showed me a great method for cleaning silver especially when it comes out of the ground either black or brown.
 Silver kitchen foil paper and water.
 This method highlights all the detail and leaves the background dark.
 Also works really well on black tarnished milled silver.
 All silver on the site is cleaned using this method now as it does not hurt the coins in any way.
 The Elizabeth coin found by Boston Bud was completely black when found and the foil and water has highlighted the raised areas and left the black behind.
 As you can see the coin below it is a beautiful example of an Elizabeth 1st 1567 sixpence.
 You want to be slow and frugal with the mount of 'foiling' you do as the ideal condition is to leave the silver coin highlighted and the black behind.